ItayRozilyo/FamilyCalendar/README.md

 1. create a new file called .env in the folder "server" , than add this command to the file:
    MONGODB_URI=mongodb://localhost:27017/yourDBname

-2.open a new Terminal and type "cd server"
+2. open a new Terminal and type "cd server"

 3. type "npm install" , and wait until it will download the packages.